COVID-19 vaccinations and Redbridge vaccination bus schedule

-No. People will still need to make an appointment in advance before going to any vaccination service.
+If it isn't a walk-in clinic, residents will need to make an appointment in advance.
 This is important because booking slots are carefully managed to allow for social distancing and the number of appointments is based on the supply available that day.

 Do I need to know my NHS number to use the booking website/phone line?

 No. It’s easier if you do have your NHS number, but if you don’t both the NHS booking website and phone line can still book appointments using other details, provided you are registered with a GP practice.

 You can find your NHS number on the NHS App or at www.nhs.uk/find-nhs-number